Author has written 21 stories for Yu-Gi-Oh.

 5.“Does This Make Sense?”

 Biggest problem with Hollywood big blockbuster movies these days is they don’t make a lick of goddamn sense.
-Seriously, I feel like I’m in— I’m constantly asking, “Do they expect me to believe this shit?
+Seriously, I feel like I’m in one big game of Balderdash — I’m constantly asking, “Do they expect me to believe this shit?
 Did they dose up a four-year-old on Nyquil and let him write this plot?”
 You’ll find plotholes so big you could lose a Rancor Monster in there.
 Don’t be that way.
 When you’re writing, revisit the problem: does everything line up?
 Nobody’s just… pulling a gun out of their asshole or suddenly crossing 2,000 miles of desert in a day?
 Anticipate that your readers are going to be intelligent and will be able to smell mayhem and foolishness from a mile away.
 Have everything make sense.

 6.“What’s My Plan?”